Win, Lose or Draw: Gameplay

 The idea is similar to the game Pictionary.
 Two teams, men versus women, each composed of two celebrities and one contestant (or a celebrity and two college students in the College Tournament in 1988), took turns guessing a phrase, title or thing, and one teammate was drawing on a large pad of paper with markers.
 Each team sat on a couch on a set designed after Burt Reynolds' actual living room at the time.
 The team member doing the drawing could not speak about the subject in his or her drawing and could not use letters, numbers, or symbols.
 If one of these illegal clues was used, any money won in that puzzle was split between the two teams.
 However, if a non-drawing team member mentioned a word that was part of the answer, their teammate at the sketch pad was then allowed to write it down.

 In the first three rounds, each team had one minute to solve a puzzle, earning $200 ($250 in the pilot) for a correct guess.
 At the thirty-second mark, a doorbell sounded (or various sounds, like a fanfare during the College Tournament in 1988), and the drawing player had the option of handing the marker off to one of his/her teammates, but the puzzle value would then be cut in half.
 If the team did not guess within the time limit, the opposing team was given one chance to confer and guess.
 If they gave the correct answer, they were awarded the money; if not, no money was awarded.
 By 1989, the first round was later changed to have the drawing contestant sketch a series of clues to a puzzle, one clue at a time.
 If the team guessed the puzzle from the identified clues, they scored $200.

 Following round three, one player for each team was nominated to draw clues in a 90-second speed round.
 The topics for drawing were simpler for this round compared to those in previous rounds.
 Each correct guess was worth $100, and the team could only pass twice.
 The speed round started with the team that was ahead.
 The team with the most money at the end of the game won, and the contestant on the winning team received $1,000 in addition to the money they had already earned.
 If both teams were tied at the end of the speed round, each contestant earned $500.
-By the end of the daytime version's run, the speed round was decreased to 60 seconds and $50 a word.